Causes of trauma

 Thoughts related to the trauma reinforce the traumatic patterns in the body thus keeping the individual trapped in a need to attack or a need to defend.
 There is a preoccupation on themes of betrayal, dread and suffering.
 For children, schemas of abandonment and assault are formed.
 The result of trauma is that the ability to enjoy life and its pleasures as well as the ability to tolerate pain all become impaired.

 Treatment and recovery

 Recovering from trauma involves the ability to tolerate bodily sensations and horrible memories without becoming overwhelmed.
 It is a gradual process that needs painstaking attunement to the client’s bodily and mental processes in order to begin the journey towards expressing in words what happened, to gradually work through the process of accepting that the experience happened in the past and is no longer happening in the present, and to move the client in a direction of compassionate self-acceptance.

 Recent research has indicated that talking therapy is not enough when dealing with trauma.
 The body needs to be attended to as well and for this part of the healing journey experts on trauma recommend mindfulness-based practices which may include meditation, yoga or Tai Chi.

 Trauma recovery also often involves reprocessing or integrating the painful traumatic memories so that they don’t interfere with a person’s life in the present.
-There are many such approaches available including Eye Movement Desensitization Reprocessing (EMDR) and Schema therapy which have scientific research evidence to support their efficacy.
+There are many such approaches available like Schema therapy which have scientific research evidence to support their efficacy.